Spinosaurus: Locomotion and posture

 The possibility of a quadrupedal Spinosaurus was revived by a 2014 paper by Ibrahim and colleagues that described new material of the animal.
 The paper found that the hind limbs of Spinosaurus were much shorter than previously believed, and that its center of mass was located in the midpoint of the torso region, as opposed to near the hip as in typical bipedal theropods.
 It was therefore proposed that Spinosaurus was poorly adapted for bipedal terrestrial locomotion, and must have been an obligate quadruped on land.
 The reconstruction used in the study was an extrapolation based on different sized individuals, scaled to what were assumed to be the correct proportions.
 Paleontologist John Hutchinson of the Royal Veterinary College of the University of London has expressed skepticism to the new reconstruction, and cautioned that using different specimens can result in inaccurate chimaeras.
 Scott Hartman also expressed criticism because he believed the legs and the pelvis were inaccurately scaled (27% too short) and didn't match the published lengths.
 However, Mark Witton expressed agreement with the proportions reported in the paper.
-In their 2015 re-description of Sigilmassasaurus, Evers and colleagues argued that Sigilmassasaurus was in fact a distinct genus from Spinosaurus, and therefore doubted whether the material assigned to Spinosaurus by Ibrahim et al. should be assigned to Spinosaurus or Sigilmassasaurus.
+In their 2015 re-description of Sigilmassasaurus, Evers and colleagues argued that Sigilmassasaurus was in fact a distinct genus from Spinosaurus, and therefore doubted whether the material assigned to Spinosaurus by Ibrahim et al. (2014) should be assigned to Spinosaurus or Sigilmassasaurus.
 In 2018, an analysis by Henderson found that Spinosaurus probably was competent at bipedal terrestrial locomotion; the center of mass was instead found to be close to the hips, allowing Spinosaurus to stand upright like other bipedal theropods.

 A 2024 article co-authored by Sereno stated that the previous calculations by Sereno that were used to argue quadrupedality for Spinosaurus had erroneously shifted the center of mass in front of the hips.
 They instead suggested that the dinosaur fit the criteria of being a graviportal (or slow-moving) biped.

 Ontogeny

 An ungual phalanx measuring 21 mm belonging to a very young juvenile cf. S. aegyptiacus indicates that the theropod developed its semiaquatic adaptations at a very young age or at birth and maintained them throughout its life.
-The specimen, found in 1999 and described by Simone Maganuco and Cristiano Dal Sasso and colleagues, is believed to have come from an animal measuring 1.78 m (assuming it resembled a smaller version of the adult), making it the smallest specimen of Spinosaurus currently known.
+The specimen, discovered in 1999 and described by Simone Maganuco and Cristiano Dal Sasso in 2018, is believed to have come from an animal measuring 1.78 m (assuming it resembled a smaller version of the adult), making it the smallest specimen of Spinosaurus currently known.